browserengineering/book/book/chrome.md

 Click handling
 ==============

-Now that the browser knows where the links are, we start work on clicking them.
-In Tk, clicks work just like key presses: you bind an event handler to a certain event.
+Now that we know where the links are, we can work on clicking them.
+In Tk, click handling works just like key press handling: you bind an event handler to a certain event.
 For click handling that event is `<Button-1>`, button number 1 being the left button on the mouse.[^1]